IBM/fiben-benchmark/CONTRIBUTING.md

 ## Contributing In General
 Our project welcomes external contributions.

-To contribute code or documentation, please submit a **FIXME** [pull request](https://github.com/ibm/repo-template/pulls).
+To contribute changes to queries or add new results for the benchmark, please submit a **FIXME** [pull request](https://github.com/ibm/fiben-benchmark/pulls).

-A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruit in the **FIXME** [issue tracker](https://github.com/ibm/repo-template/issues).
+A good way to familiarize yourself with the benchmark and contribution process is to look for and tackle current issues in the **FIXME** [issue tracker](https://github.com/ibm/fiben-benchmark/issues).
 Before embarking on a more ambitious contribution, please quickly [get in touch](#communication) with us.

 **Note: We appreciate your effort, and want to avoid a situation where a contribution